 Pat is survived by her daughters, Norma Silkwood of Versailles, Vicky Willis and husband, John of Kansas City, Christi Davolt of Brookfield, and her step daughter, Jayne Sportsman, Roeland Park, Kansas; eight grandchildren, Jeff Burns, Rodney Burns and wife, Jennifer, Kelly Hamphire and husband, Brad, Jared Silkwood, Micah Silkwood and wife, Shallin, Eric Davolt and wife, Shannon, Tania Mura and husband, Cristian, and Jennifer Sportsman; 19 great-grandchilden, Emily, Lucas, Trevon, Alex Annable and husband, Andrew, Michela, Gabriel, Nadia, Izaq, London, Micah, Boston, Breanna, Marisa, Hunter, Gavin, Logan, Daphni and step great-grandchildren, Shelby and Lyndsey Bennett; 4 great-great grandchildren, Krymzon, Seger, Maddox, Briar and soon to be, Austin Annable.

-To send flowers to Hester's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hester "Pat" Sportsman, please visit our floral store.

 American Diabetes Association